Optimized Score Transformation for Consistent Fair Classification: Consistency and Finite-Sample Guarantees for FairScoreTransformer

-In this section, we present a result toward guaranteeing the \emph{consistency} of the FST procedure of Section~\ref{sec:proc}, again focusing on the cases of MSP and GEO.
-We consider in particular step 2 of the procedure.
-Consistency in this case means that optimal solutions to the empirical dual problem \eqref{eqn:dualSpecF} become asymptotically optimal for the population dual problem \eqref{eqn:dualMSP} or \eqref{eqn:dualMEO} as the sample size $n \to \infty$ and the estimates $\hat{r}(x)$, $\hat{\bf}(x)$ converge to their respective true quantities.
-We first discuss the assumptions that are made before formally stating and proving the result.
+In this section, we present results guaranteeing the consistency of the FST procedure of Section~\ref{sec:proc}, again focusing on the cases of MSP and GEO.
+For two of the three theorems presented, finite-sample bounds are also provided.
+We consider in particular steps 2 and 3 of the procedure and make the following statements respectively: \begin{enumerate} \item Optimal solutions to the empirical dual problem \eqref{eqn:dualSpecF} become asymptotically optimal for the population dual problem (Equations~\ref{eqn:dualMSP_rhat} or \ref{eqn:dualMEO_rhat} with $\hat{r}(X) = r(X)$) as the sample size $n \to \infty$ and the estimates $\hat{r}(x)$, $\hat{\boldf}(x)$ converge to their respective true quantities.
+For finite sample sizes, the optimality gap is bounded with high probability. \item The finite-sample plug-in solution \eqref{eqn:plug-in} for the transformed score $r'(x)$ becomes asymptotically feasible and optimal for the population primal problem \eqref{eqn:primalGeneral}, again as $n \to \infty$ and $\hat{r}(x)$, $\hat{\boldf}(x)$ converge.
+For finite sample sizes, the degree of infeasibility is bounded with high probability. \end{enumerate} Asymptotic feasibility in statement 2 may also be referred to as \emph{fairness consistency}, in that score functions that satisfy the fairness constraints on the training data also asymptotically satisfy them on the population.

+We first summarize the assumptions that are made before formally stating the results.
+This is followed by more detailed discussion of the assumptions, their basic implications, and outlines of the proofs.
+Proofs of lemmas are deferred to Appendix~\ref{sec:proofs}.